ADAS Radar Sensor Guide: Automotive Radar and How it Works

 adas radar

 Automotive radar sensors are often a vital component of Advanced Driver Assistance Systems (ADAS).
-Radar sensors require recalibration after certain events to ensure optimal performance.
+ADAS radar sensors require recalibration after certain events to ensure optimal performance.
 In this article, we will explain what ADAS radar is, how it works, and why it’s vital to calibrate.

 Radar